Cheapest electric cars

 However, buying an electric car needn’t break the bank if you know where to look.
 There are several battery-powered cars out there with competitive price tags, providing an entirely affordable route into the world of cars.

-To help you on your way, we’ve put together a list of the top 10 cheapest electric cars on sale today.
+To help you on your way, we’ve put together a list of the top cheap electric cars on sale today.
 Not all of them will suit your needs – ranges and charge times vary from model to model – but there’ll almost certainly be something that ticks all the right boxes for relatively little outlay.

 And once you’ve met the asking price, an electric car’s running costs will likely be stupendously low, giving you one of the cheapest overall forms of motoring there is.